 Our mission is to reduce preventable injuries and save lives through highly effective safety and health training, professional testing and monitoring.
 We promote safety in every phase of life: in the home, on the road, in schools, businesses, industrial facilities and government.
-The United Safety Council represents people and businesses working together to prevent mishaps, injuries and fatalities and the costs associated with them.
+The Florida Safety Council represents people and businesses working together to prevent mishaps, injuries and fatalities and the costs associated with them.

 Our vision is people living and working safely, protecting the safety and health of those around them.

 Founded by concerned citizens in 1953, the Florida Safety Council a non-profit 501(c)(3) organization was established to make the roads safer.
 The first office was located at 37 E. Pine Street in Orlando.
 At the time, named the Orange County Citizens Safety Council, the organization existed mainly to address traffic safety.
 Now, with classrooms and driving ranges throughout Central Florida, 20 driver education vehicles, entire departments devoted to workplace safety and behavioral modification programs, and more than 100 instructors, the Florida Safety Council has become the premier safety training agency.

 Today, the Council exists to promote safety in every phase of life - in the home, on the road, in schools, businesses, and industrial facilities.
 We represent people and businesses working together to prevent injuries and fatalities as well as the costs associated with them.
 Our funding comes from our safety training services and programs, membership dues, safety product sales, and contributions.
 The Florida Safety Council also holds an annual Golf Classic.
 The proceeds allow free safety training for those in need and support community safety programs.